 EDUC 328.
 CHILDREN'S LITERATURE AND LANGUAGE.
 A survey of children's literature for early childhood, intermediate, and middle grades with an extensive representation of books from classic and contemporary authors and illustrators.
 Major literary genres are studied, story-telling techniques are discussed, and issues in literature for children are explored.
 Additionally the course discusses the linguistic development in children that is fostered through exposure to literature.
 Open to PreK-4 and middle certification majors only.
 Priority given to PreK-4 majors.
-Prerequisites: Psychology 102.
+Prerequisite: Psychology 102.

 Spring semester course, two hours.

 EDUC 329.
 MIDDLE LEVEL CURRICULUM AND INSTRUCTION.
 This course provides middle level certification candidates with an in-depth study of middle level education that focuses on meeting the needs of adolescent learners.
 Topics will include the role of collaboration in departmentalized middle level programs, adolescent guidance, management of the learning environment, and school governance in middle and junior high settings.
-Prerequisites: Psychology 102.
-Fall semester only, three hours.
+Prerequisite: Psychology 102.

 EDUC 330.
 LITERATURE AND WRITING FOR THE SECONDARY CLASSROOM.
 A course designed to familiarize the student with both theoretical and practical aspects of teaching literature and writing used at the secondary level.
 Included will be a discussion of literature selection, treatment of the material, and writing assessment procedures.
 Traditional works will be emphasized.
 Prerequisites: Education 202 and Psychology 102.
-Fall semester only, three hours.

 EDUC 342.
 EARLY CHILDHOOD CURRICULUM AND INSTRUCTION.
 This course provides an overview of all curriculum components essential for operating an early childhood classroom with a focus on preschool and primary environments.
 Major curriculum approaches explored and implemented in early childhood settings include a traditional structured approach, a thematic approach, and the project approach.
 An awareness of learning styles, diversity, and special needs are integral to effective planning.
 The role of assessment in the curriculum sequence is included.
 Students are required to implement curriculum approaches in selected sites.
 Sophomore or junior level course.
 Prerequisites: Education 281 and Psychology 102.
 Typically offered spring semester.
-Semester course, three hours.

 EDUC 343.
 TRENDS AND ISSUES IN EARLY CHILDHOOD EDUCATION.
 This course examines contemporary trends and issues surrounding early childhood education discussing sociological, psychological, political, and economic forces shaping contemporary families, children, and schooling.
 Current educational practices, curriculum, and administration of programs are integral topics included in this study.
 Senior level course.
 Prerequisites: Education 281 or Special Education 203, and Education 342.
-Semester course, three hours.